BhaveshMakhija/EdgeMind/README.md

-# EdgeMind v3.1: Professional Offline LLM Hub (Performance Optimized)
+# EdgeMind: Professional Offline LLM Hub (Performance Optimized)

 **EdgeMind** is a production-level, full-stack application for localized LLM evaluation.
 It is specifically engineered to run complex neural weights on **8GB RAM, CPU-only laptops** without system degradation.

 ---

-## 🏛️ v3.1 Refined Architecture
+## 🏛️Refined Architecture

-This version introduces a high-fidelity monitoring subsystem that tracks hardware overhead alongside neural metrics.
+This introduces a high-fidelity monitoring subsystem that tracks hardware overhead alongside neural metrics.

 - **Neural Stability Layer**: Prevents memory exhaustion by restricting **Mistral 7B** to offline-only benchmarking while allowing **Phi-2** and **TinyLlama** for live playground interaction.
 - **Hardware Telemetry**: Real-time polling of CPU utilization (%) and Memory Payload (MB) via the `psutil` integration in Python.